goksinan/goksinan.github.io/_posts/2019-06-28-interview-questions.md

 Since **normal equation** method involves inverting matrices, if the number of features too large Gradient Descent would be the better choice.

----

-**Q7.
-Why feature scaling is important before applying a learning algorithm?**
+## <a name="q7"></a> Q7.
+Why feature scaling is important before applying a learning algorithm?

-**A7.** If there is a large difference between the ranges of the features, the Gradient Descent algorithm can take a long time to converge.
+If there is a large difference between the ranges of the features, the Gradient Descent algorithm can take a long time to converge.
 There would be unnecessary oscillations due to highly skewed values.
 So, feature scaling is needed for the Gradient Descent to efficiently work.

----

-**Q8.
-What is Linear Regression?**
+## <a name="q8"></a> Q8.
+What is Linear Regression?

-**A8.** Linear regression is an analytical technique used to model the relationship between several input variables and a continuous output variable.
+Linear regression is an analytical technique used to model the relationship between several input variables and a continuous output variable.
 The key point is that we assume that the relationship is linear.
 This is a safe assumption because in the worst case, a linear relationship can be achieved by transforming the variables.
 Linear regression generates a probabilistic model, where some randomness always exists.
 Consider the following equation:

 $$ income = \beta_0 + \beta_1{age} + \beta_2{education} + \epsilon $$